-- Preview Email Newsletter

 *

 NORMAN, Okla. - Researchers at the University of Oklahoma have developed new hybrid materials that challenge conventional thinking about how light-emitting compounds work and could advance the field of fast radiation detection.
-The research, published in the Journal of the American Chemical Society, presents a novel approach more PR
+The research, published in the Journal of the American Chemical Society, presents a novel approach to designing layered perovskite materials that co more PR

 Public Comment Opposing Proposed Funding Restrictions on Gender-Affirming Care for Youth Receiving Medicaid and CHIP (10)